Pylons/pyramid_cookbook/docs/auth/akhet_sqlalchemy.rst

 .. warning::

-    In this recipe, uses a method that is INSECURE and UNSAFE for storing and verifying user passwords.
+    This recipe uses a method that is INSECURE and UNSAFE for storing and verifying user passwords.
 Please use a library that provides secure password storage, such as `passlib <http://pythonhosted.org/passlib/>`_
     which is specifically designed to securely store passwords.